Janxelod/demo/README.md

 Fork it and change `db.json` values or create a repo with a `db.json` file.

+## Purpose
-## Mockup data used for a full stack project based in media marketplaces.
+Mockup data used for a full stack project based in media marketplaces before developing the server side project.